 Don’t let Your Clothes and What you Wear Turn Your Long Journey Into a Nightmare!

 There are many components to surviving a long haul flight with your young children.
 What you and your family wear is a major contributing factor in the travel planning process.
-Here are some useful and practical tips on how to dress when embarking on that harrowing journey:
+Here are some useful and practical tips on clothing for toddlers on long flights so you are well prepared before embarking on that harrowing journey:

 Temperature.
 The temperature of flights varies across all airlines so it’s imperative you are well prepared for both extremes.
 Our body temperatures also differ from person to person so to play it safe, the best way to get comfortable is to wear layers.
 Peel them off if you’re feeling warm and stack them on when it gets cold, especially overnight flights when there is less movement around the cabin.